chainmates1/Medibyte/Documentation.md

 Medibyte

-*Unlock your health potential with Medibyte - where health meets innovation, revolutionise your well-being with Medibyte services* 🩺
+Unlock your health potential with Medibyte - where health meets innovation.
+Revolutionize your well-being with Medibyte services. 🩺

-Medibyte is a project that leverages the power of the Avalanche smart contract platform to reward users with onchain tokens that link to a unique dynamic NFT.
-The project attempts to promote healthy living choices by rewarding users with Medicoin tokens (transferable to USDC tokens) according to data held offchain health-related data.
+Medibyte leverages the Blockchain Technology to reward users with on-chain tokens linked to unique dynamic NFTs.
+The project aims to incentivize healthy lifestyle choices by rewarding users with MediCoin tokens, based on off-chain health-related data.

-The project is accessible to users across the globe and ensures a data intensive process like searching and maintaining health records, a very easy task with its friendly user interface.
-You can see it live here: https://
+Accessible to users globally, Medibyte streamlines data-intensive processes like searching and maintaining health records through its user-friendly interface.
+Experience it live here: [Medibyte Platform]()

 *You should be met with a homepage that looks like this:*
 ![alt text](image.png)